Environmental issues in Pakistan: Tree cover extent and loss

+REDD+ reference level and monitoring

+Under the UNFCCC REDD+ framework, Pakistan has submitted a national forest reference emission level (FREL).
+On the UNFCCC REDD+ Web Platform, Pakistan's 2020 submission is listed as having an assessed reference level and a reported national strategy, while safeguards information and a national forest monitoring system are listed as "not reported".

+The first assessed FREL, technically assessed in 2021, covered the REDD+ activity "reducing emissions from deforestation" at national scale.
+Using a 2004-2012 historical reference period, the technical assessment reported that Pakistan's original submission proposed a FREL of 1 million t CO2 eq per year, which was revised during the assessment process to an assessed FREL of 946,653 t CO2 eq per year.
+The technical assessment states that the benchmark represents the annual average of CO2 emissions from gross deforestation, defined as the conversion of natural forest to other land uses, and excludes subsequent emissions and removals from deforested areas.

+The technical assessment also reports that the FREL included above-ground biomass and below-ground biomass, while excluding deadwood, litter and soil organic carbon, and that it used a forest definition of land of at least 0.5 hectares with tree crown cover of more than 10 percent and trees capable of reaching at least 2 metres in height.
+Although that forest definition includes irrigated plantations, the FREL estimates were based only on changes in natural forests.
+Activity data were derived from Landsat time-series mapping for 2004, 2008, 2012 and 2016, checked against very-high-resolution imagery and Collect Earth plots, while emission factors were derived from a pilot national forest inventory and provincial carbon stock inventories.

 Conservation efforts

 The government has expressed concern about environmental threats to economic growth and social development and since the early 1990s has addressed environmental concerns with new legislation and institutions such as the Pakistan Environment Protection Council.
 However, foreign lenders provide most environmental protection funds, and only 0.04 percent of the government's development budget goes to environmental protection.
 Thus, the government's ability to enforce environmental regulations is limited, and private industries often lack the funds to meet environmental standards established by international trade organizations.
 Government of Pakistan start new campaign with Clean and Green Pakistan to overcome environmental issues.

 Living Indus Initiative

 The Living Indus Initiative is an environmental program launched by the Ministry of Climate Change in Pakistan, in collaboration with the United Nations, intended to protect, conserve, and restore the natural ecosystems within the Indus Basin.

 Clean Green Champion Program

 An initiative named Clean Green Pakistan was launched in 2019 by the Government of Pakistan.
 The idea of the initiative was to hold a competition between cities of Pakistan in cleanliness and greenery.
 A web portal was launched where citizens can get registered and report their activities to earn points.
 Citizens would also be awarded medals when they reach a certain threshold of points.